cmazakas/liburing/liburing-rs/docs/io_uring_prep_futex_wake.md

-Prepare a futex wake request.
+Prepare a futex wake request

 # DESCRIPTION

 The [io_uring_prep_futex_wake] function prepares a futex wake request.
 The submission queue entry *sqe* is setup for waking any waiters on the futex indicated by *futex* and at most *val* futexes.
-*futex_flags* indicates the [futex2](https://man7.org/linux/man-pages/man2/futex.2.html) modifier flags, and io_uring
+*futex_flags* indicates the [futex2](https://man7.org/linux/man-pages/man2/futex2.2.html) modifier flags, and io_uring
 futex flags of *flags .*

 If a given bitset for who to wake is desired, then that must be set in